Anil-sahu/FetchDataFromApi/README.md

-Fetch Data from APII
+Fetch Data from API
 Display network connection type in realtime
-Display web web
+Display web in app